ImageMagick/Usage-Markdown/color_mods/index.md

 -   Using "`awk`" to do the calculations to speed up Fred Weinhaus's "`redist`" script were suggested and contributed by Anthony Thyssen.
 -   To apply the above redistribution technique to generate a 'uniform', or 'equalized' distribution, the function histogram is simply a constant.
-    This in turn results in a an integrated distribution that is simply the formula `y = x`, or simply a diagonal straight line.
+    This in turn results in an integrated distribution that is simply the formula `y = x`, or simply a diagonal straight line.
     Applying the same conversion technique leads to a CLUT image that turns out to be identical to the input image's cumulative histogram.
     In other words, for an equalization of the histogram, you can simply convert the image's cumulative histogram into a CLUT and apply it to the image directly.
 -   Most Image processing packages, including ImageMagick at this time, apply the transformation formulae directly to the values in the image itself, rather than generate an intermediate CLUT.